dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/security.txt

 The framework will create the following access:

-	- can mymethod on MyGeneralView
+	- can mymethod on MyModelView

 And the decorator @has_access will prevent any unwanted access